mitre-attack/attack-data-model/README.md

 # MITRE ATT&CK® Data Model

-**A TypeScript library for working with MITRE ATT&CK® data using STIX 2.1**
+**A TypeScript library for working with MITRE ATT&CK data using STIX 2.1**

 The ATT&CK Data Model (ADM) provides a type-safe, object-oriented interface for working with MITRE ATT&CK datasets.
 Built on STIX 2.1 compliance, it uses Zod schemas and TypeScript types to ensure data integrity while providing intuitive relationship navigation between ATT&CK objects.